Benchmarking Large Vision-Language Models on Fine-Grained Image Tasks: A Comprehensive Evaluation: Related Work

-\paragraph{Large Vision-Language Models} Large Language Models (LLMs) like GPT-4~\cite{GPT4} have achieved significant advancements in text comprehension, reasoning, and generation.
-Building on this foundation, Large Vision-Language Models (LVLMs) have emerged, demonstrating remarkable reasoning and perception capabilities across various tasks.
-Efforts to enhance LVLM performance have taken diverse approaches.
-BLIP~\cite{BLIP} leverages noisy web data with bootstrapped captions, while LLaVA~\cite{LLaVA15} utilizes GPT-4-generated instruction-following data to improve visual-linguistic understanding.
-BLIP-2~\cite{BLIP2} focuses on integrating frozen image and text encoders, and Qwen2.5-VL~\cite{Qwen-VL} employs dynamic-resolution strategy to preserve native image resolution.
-InternVL3~\cite{zhu2025internvl3} adopts a unified pre-training approach over multimodal data to improve effectiveness.
-Despite their success across various tasks, these LVLMs' capabilities in fine-grained visual tasks remain underexplored.
-Our work seeks to fill this gap by evaluating their performance in this challenging domain, providing deeper insights into their potential and limitations.
+Large Language Models (LLMs) like GPT-4~\citep{GPT4} have made notable strides in text comprehension, reasoning, and generation.
+Building on this foundation, Large Vision-Language Models (LVLMs) have emerged with impressive reasoning and perception abilities across diverse tasks.
+Enhancing LVLM performance has taken various directions: BLIP~\citep{BLIP} uses noisy web data with bootstrapped captions; LLaVA~\citep{LLaVA15} employs GPT-4-generated instruction-following data; BLIP-2~\citep{BLIP2} integrates frozen image and text encoders; Qwen2.5-VL~\citep{Qwen-VL} leverages dynamic-resolution strategy for preserving native image resolution; InternVL3~\citep{zhu2025internvl3} unifies pre-training over multimodal data for improved effectiveness.
+While achieving success on many tasks, fine-grained visual challenges for these LVLMs remain underexplored.
+This work addresses this gap by assessing their performance in fine-grained domains, uncovering both their potential and limitations.

 \paragraph{Large Vision-Language Model Benchmarks} While LVLMs have shown impressive performance, various benchmarks have been developed to evaluate their capabilities in different domains.
-Specialized benchmarks like ChartQA~\cite{ChartQA} for chart understanding, DocVQA~\cite{DocVQA} for document visual perception, and GQA~\cite{GQA} for visual reasoning provide focused assessments.
-Additionally, evaluations in optical character recognition~\cite{OCRBench} and adversarial robustness~\cite{PGD} offer insights into specialized aspects of LVLM performance.
-Holistic evaluations, such as LVLM-eHub~\cite{Lvlmehub} and MMBench~\cite{MMBench}, assess general multimodal perception and reasoning, while others like MathVista~\cite{lu2024mathvista} and MMMU~\cite{MMMU} include expert-level problems spanning multiple disciplines.
+Specialized benchmarks like ChartQA~\citep{ChartQA} for chart understanding, GQA~\citep{GQA} for visual reasoning, and CAPability~\citep{CAPability} for caption evaluation provide focused assessments.
+Additionally, evaluations in optical character recognition~\citep{OCRBench} and adversarial robustness~\citep{PGD} offer insights into specialized aspects of LVLM performance.
+Holistic evaluations, such as LVLM-eHub~\citep{Lvlmehub} and MMBench~\citep{MMBench}, assess general multimodal perception and reasoning, while others like MathVista~\citep{lu2024mathvista} and MMMU~\citep{MMMU} include expert-level problems spanning multiple disciplines.